Dog warden service in Christchurch and East Dorset

 It is an offence not to pick up after your dog has fouled and failure to do so can lead to a fixed penalty.

-How to report an incident of dog fouling
+Report an incident of dog fouling

 You can report dog fouling to the council by completing a short online form